 28a.
 In which areas does your organisation set KPI's?

 - Policies

-- Provide details on the KPI's that are set within your organisati...
+- · Provide details on the KPI's that are set within your organisati...

-Policies reviewed annually, linked to ISO9001
+- Annual review required

-Risk assessments
+- Risk assessments Due diligence

-Due dilicence

 - Training

-- Provide details on the KPI's that are set within your organisati...
-All staff provided with minimal training ISO45001 Other
+- · Provide details on the KPI's that are set within your organisati...